-Ever since Brooklyn Borough President Eric Adams reversed his diabetes in three months on a whole-food, plant-based diet, he’s been on a mission to make healthful eating more accessible in his community, bringing Meatless Mondays to Brooklyn public schools and plant-based nutrition to New York City hospitals.
+Ever since NYC Mayor Eric Adams reversed his diabetes in three months on a whole-food, plant-based diet, he’s been on a mission to make healthful eating more accessible in his community, bringing Meatless Mondays to Brooklyn public schools and plant-based nutrition to New York City hospitals.
 Now he’s delivering his message to an even larger audience with a new book.
 In Healthy at Last, Adams shares his story, unpacks the inequalities in our food system, and presents a roadmap for transitioning to a plant-based diet, with plenty of recipes.
 We chatted with Adams about his new book and why plant-based eating is for everyone.

 Forks Over Knives: How did the idea come about for Healthy at Last?

 Eric Adams: In the years speaking about my personal journey, I’ve had people reach out to me saying, “I heard you on a podcast,” or “I heard you in a church and my life turned around because of that,” or “Immediately after hearing you I went home and talked to my husband, my wife, my family members.”
 I wanted to let people know that there’s nothing special about me: Everyone can empower themselves.
 You can take these little steps.
 And I thought, “Let me put this in a book form so that people can see for themselves.”

 EA: It was important to me to dispel the rumor that plant-based, healthy food was a white thing.
 For a long time, many people would say things like, “Oh, what, you’re trying to be white?
 You’re trying to move away?
 You’re too good to eat our food?”
 By showing plant-based healthy cooks who are people of color, we can open a new dialogue to say that this is not a white thing; this is a right thing.
 We wanted people to see themselves in the meals… and to present a healthy new version of the soul food style, to show that you can have good-tasting, healthy food that you won’t feel guilty after eating.